WELCOME TO THE COMPUTATIONAL

 Current Research Topics:

-Computational nanocatalysis: Nanoclusters, single atoms, oxides, perovskites, zeolites, 2D materials
+Computational nanocatalysis: Nanoclusters, single atoms, oxides, perovskites, oxyhydrides, zeolites, supported metals, high-entropy oxides

-Simulations of molecular and ionic separations via membranes, sorbents, composite systems, and ionic liquids for carbon capture and rare-earth separations
+Computational seperation science: Simulations of molecular and ionic separations via membranes, sorbents, composite systems, and ionic liquids for carbon capture and rare-earth separations; machine learning approach

 Important challenges in nanocatalysis